COILLTE PRIVACY POLICY (last revised January 2026)

 We will provide you with information on action taken on a request to stop direct marketing – this may be in the form of a response email confirming that you have ‘unsubscribed’.

-Right to restrict or prevent processing of personal data
+5.5 Right to restrict processing

 • you do not think that your personal data is accurate (but we will start processing again once we have checked and confirmed that it is accurate);